bekk/bekk-christmas/post/javascript/four-exciting-web-proposals.md

 ## Progressive Web Apps

 Progressive Web Apps (PWAs) erase the boundaries between apps that live in your browser, and native apps you install on your OS.
-PWAs are actually a combination of *at least* two, new web proposals; The [Web App Manifest](https://w3c.github.io/manifest/) lets you define a name, icon and colors for your app, and enables the app to be installed locally on the user's device.
+PWAs are actually a combination of _at least_ two, new web proposals; The [Web App Manifest](https://w3c.github.io/manifest/) lets you define a name, icon and colors for your app, and enables the app to be installed locally on the user's device.
 Using [Service Workers](https://www.w3.org/TR/service-workers/), the app can work without a stable internet connection and send push notifications using the [Push API](https://www.w3.org/TR/push-api/).

 PWAs have been around for a while, but the API support still varies a bit across browsers and devices.
-Creating a PWA from scratch is also a dauting task, given the long [checklist](https://developers.google.com/web/progressive-web-apps/checklist) of features to keep in mind.
+Creating a PWA from scratch is also a daunting task, given the long [checklist](https://developers.google.com/web/progressive-web-apps/checklist) of features to keep in mind.
 However, frameworks such as [Gatsby](https://www.gatsbyjs.org/) for React or [Gridsome](https://www.gridsome.org) for Vue makes the process as easy as installing a handful of plugins.

 🎥 If you want to build a PWA, I recommend watching Maximiliano Firtman's [talk from JSConf EU 2019](https://www.youtube.com/watch?v=cybhV88KLfI) with an updated perspective on the matter.